sarashamas/docs-calendar/docs/guides/configuration.md

 In the object of the **config** parameter you can manage the following behaviour:

-- an ability to create new events by drag-n-drop `dragCreate: true`
+- an ability to create new events by drag-n-drop `dragCreate: boolean`
-- an ability to reschedule events by resizing `dragResize: true`
+- an ability to reschedule events by resizing `dragResize: boolean`
-- an ability to reschedule events by drag-n-drop `dragMove: true`
+- an ability to reschedule events by drag-n-drop `dragMove: boolean`
-- an ability to display info popup by click `eventInfoOnClick: true`
+- an ability to display info popup by click `eventInfoOnClick: boolean`
-- an ability to open editor by double click `editorOnDblClick: true`
+- an ability to open editor by double click `editorOnDblClick: boolean`
-- an ability to create new event by double click `createEventOnDbClick: true`
+- an ability to create new event by double click `createEventOnDbClick: boolean`
-- an ability to overlay events `eventsOverlay: true`
+- an ability to overlay events `eventsOverlay: boolean`
-- an ability to auto save the event data (via the editor) `autoSave: true`
+- an ability to auto save the event data (via the editor) `autoSave: boolean`
-- an ability to block all operations with events `readonly: true`
+- an ability to block all operations with events `readonly: boolean`

 ~~~jsx {4-12}
 // create Event Calendar